 Training date and length vary depending on your school's needs.
 The most effective trainings tend to be a full day (6 hours) and may include free Project Learning Tree activity guides.
 A 2- or 4-hour workshop is also available.

 Workshops can take place all at once or over a few days.

-Set up a School Forest workshop, simply call the School Forest staff and arrange a date, time, and location.
+Set up a School Forest workshop, simply email the School Forest program and arrange a date, time, and location.
 Workshop planning begins with a short conversation about what your staff needs to increase their comfort in and use of their School Forest.